 Security flaws are the most common reason for websites being hacked.
 Vulnerabilities, such as unprotected uploading or SQL injection attacks, are programming faults that enable unauthorized access.

-WP themes are code-based, and despite efforts of competent developers, there may be flaws.
+WP themes are code-based, and despite the efforts of competent developers, there may be flaws.
 These flaws are frequently discovered by security researchers, who then quietly inform the programmers so that they may fix them.
-Responsible programmers will therefore update products with security fixes.
+Responsible programmers will, therefore, update products with security fixes.

-Following the distribution of patches, cybersecurity researchers will make their discoveries public in order to inform consumers to the flaws on their sites.
-Cybercriminals will attack websites that haven’t been updated yet given the vulnerability has been made public.
-They will usually succeed.
-So the importance of keeping things updated can’t be undermined.
+Following the distribution of patches, cybersecurity researchers will make their discoveries public to inform consumers of the flaws on their sites.
+Since the vulnerability has been made public, cybercriminals will attack websites that haven’t been updated yet.
+They will usually succeed, so the importance of keeping things updated can’t be undermined.

-However an important takeaway here is nulled themes should never be used.
-They’re generally infected with malware, plus they don’t receive updates by the creator because they’re pirated.
+However, an important takeaway is that nulled themes should never be used.
+They’re generally infected with malware; they don’t receive updates from the creator because they’re pirated.

 Conclusion

-Both WP security and Appsec are important paraameters that determine the success of web apps.
-Whilst they might appear to be very similar it’s important to know that WP security refers specifically to the measure to improve security of WP built sites.
-Whereas, Appsec is an umbrella term who’s measures are relevant for WP sites as well.
+WordPress Security and Appsec are essential parameters that determine the success of web apps.
+While they might appear very similar, it’s vital to know that WP security refers specifically to measures to improve the security of WP-built sites.
+Meanwhile, Appsec is an umbrella term whose measures are also relevant to WP sites.